Skip to main content

 Uncertain About Insurance

-If you discontinue your ULIP, the insurance company will reimburse the proceeds of the discontinued policy at the end of the lock-in period.
+If you discontinue your ULIP before the lock-in period ends, the insurance company transfers your fund value (after deducting applicable discontinuance charges) to the Discontinued Policy Fund and pays out the proceeds only at the end of the lock-in period.

-If you decide to close your ULIP before maturity, the insurance company deducts a discontinuance fee from your total amount and moves the rest to a Discontinuance fund.
+If you decide to close your ULIP before the lock-in period ends, the insurance company deducts a discontinuance charge from your fund value and moves the remaining amount to the Discontinuance Policy Fund, where it stays invested until the lock-in period is complete.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.